thomasgallo/Emarus/README.md

 ```
 The password is asked, it is "raspberry".

-In the robot launch the camera node and the rosserial node (for arduino)
+In the robot, launch the camera node and the rosserial node (for arduino)

 ```
 $ roslaunch raspicam_node camerav2_410x308_30fps.launch enable_raw:=true